Can they keep charging interest and penalties?

 She'll need to do a little research to learn the SoL in her state.
-Her phone book should have a number for the state's information operator.
+She should be able to find the number for the state's information operator with a simple internet search.
 They should be able to point her to the state agency that can explain the law.

 Two notes about SoL.
 Even though the SoL says that a debt doesn't have to be repaid, it's not illegal to attempt to collect it.
 And, if the lender gets a judgement against the borrower, there's no SoL on the judgement.

 Jennifer also needs to know a little bit about collection agencies.
 Some work for a percentage of any money that they're able to collect.
 Others buy a group of bad loans for pennies on the dollar.
 Then they keep everything collected.
 Since they own the loan, they're also allowed to re-sell it to another collection agency.
 That could explain why Jennifer has heard from more than one agency.
 They're also sometimes affiliated with law firms so that they sound more important.

 Whoever owns the loan, original lender or collection agency, is allowed to keep charging interest and penalties per the original loan agreement and applicable laws.

 Anyone trying to collect the loan is supposed to obey the federal Fair Debt Collection Practices Act.
 But, as you'd expect, some will bend or even break the collection rules.

 Have you decided not to do anything about your debts?
 Here's what the future has in store for you.